janklab/janklab-core/README.md

 Janklab is informed by my background in quantitive analysis for finance, but should be useful in other application areas as well.
 It is designed for both interactive Matlab use and for building applications and production Matlab code.

-Janklab is not a standalone application.
+Janklab-core is not a standalone application.
 It requires Matlab or the Matlab Compiler Runtime.

-Janklab provides:
+Janklab-core provides:

 * Extended type system
 * Additional date/time classes